Wheat Allergy Diet

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) is a law that requires U.S. packaged foods to state clearly on the label if they contain wheat.
 Always read the entire ingredient label to look for wheat.
 Wheat ingredients may be in the ingredient list.
 Or wheat could be listed in a “contains wheat” statement beneath the ingredient list.

 Note on gluten-free foods: Gluten is a protein found in wheat, barley, rye, and sometimes oats.
 People with celiac disease must stay away from all grains with gluten.
 People with wheat allergy often only need to stay away from wheat and can eat the other grains.
 So following a gluten-free diet may be limiting.
 But gluten-free foods should be safe for people with wheat allergy.
-Always read the ingredient list to double check.
+Always read the ingredient list to double-check.

 Information for using wheat substitutes